nspyre-org/nspyre/docs/install.rst

 projects in which the above configuration settings aren't ideal, then simply make sure to add the *conda-forge* channel to whatever environments you want to install nspyre in.

 Once you have conda setup, it's trivial to install nspyre.
-Make sure to create a new conda environment for running nspyre so you don't mess with your base environment:
+Make sure to create and activate a new conda environment for running nspyre so you don't mess with your base environment:

 .. code-block:: console